Broad Hinton: Governance

+There are two tiers of local government covering Broad Hinton, at parish and unitary authority level: Broad Hinton and Winterbourne Bassett Parish Council and Wiltshire Council.
+The parish council is a grouped parish council, covering the two parishes of Broad Hinton and Winterbourne Bassett.

 Amenities

-Broad Hinton has two public houses, The Barbury Inn, a free house, and The Crown Inn, controlled by Arkell's Brewery of Swindon.
+Broad Hinton has an Italian restaurant, La Strada, and The Crown Inn, controlled by Arkell's Brewery of Swindon.
 The village has a village shop and post office and a village hall.
-Broad Hinton has sports clubs including a cricket club and a badminton club.
-It has societies including a Women's Institute and an amateur dramatics society.
+Local clubs include the White Horse Cricket Club.

 Broad Hinton Church of England Primary School serves the parish and nearby villages.
 Beginning in 1743, Thomas Benet, a local landowner, paid for a schoolmaster, and in 1751 he provided a house for the school and teacher to use.
 A classroom was added in 1845 but in 1847 the older, thatched, part of the school burned down; a new school was immediately built in stone.
-This became a National School in 1882 and a Voluntary controlled school in the 20th century.
+This became a National School in 1882 and a voluntary controlled school in the 20th century.